Gold Ship

-Gold Ship (ゴールドシップ, Gōrudo Shippu) is a retired Japanese Thoroughbred racehorse.
+Gold Ship (ゴールドシップ, Gōrudo Shippu) is a retired Japanese Thoroughbred racehorse and sire.
 In a racing career which began in July 2011, he ran twenty-eight times and won thirteen races.
 As a two-year-old in 2011, he won two of his four races.
 In 2012, he won the Satsuki Shō and the Kikuka Shō, the first and third legs of the Japanese Triple Crown.
 In December, he defeated a strong field in the weight-for-age invitational Arima Kinen, which led to his being rated the best three-year-old racehorse in the world by some authorities.
 As a four-year-old, he ran disappointingly in the Tennō Shō but returned to form to win the Takarazuka Kinen.
 As a five-year-old, Gold Ship became the first horse to record a second victory in the Takarazuka Kinen and in 2015 he added a win in the Tennō Shō.
 He is known for his unpredictable temperament, with major wins being interspersed with inexplicably poor efforts.

 Background

 Gold Ship is a light-coloured grey stallion bred in Japan by his owner Eiichi Kobayashi.
 His sire, Stay Gold, a son of the thirteen-time leading sire in Japan Sunday Silence, was a successful international performer, winning the Dubai Sheema Classic and the Hong Kong Vase.
-Standing at stud at the Big Red Farm in Hokkaido, he produced numerous important winners including Dream Journey, Orfevre, and Nakayama Festa.
+Standing at stud at the Big Red Farm in Hokkaido, he produced numerous important winners including Dream Journey, Orfevre, Nakayama Festa, Fenomeno, and Oju Chosan.
 Gold Ship's dam, Point Flag, from whom he inherited his grey coat, was a daughter of the Hall of Fame inductee Mejiro McQueen.

 Point Flag was a large horse, weighing well over 500 kg during her career, with her previous offspring reaching similar sizes.
-On the other hand, Stay Gold was much the opposite, short and light, being only 161 cm in height and under 450 kg during his racing career.
+On the other hand, Stay Gold was much the opposite, short and light, being only 161 cm in height and under 450 kg during his racing career, but had a much stronger and more resilient body.
 By pairing the two, it had been hoped by the breeders at Deguchi Bokujo farm that it would result in a horse that would be more average sized and therefore less prone to the same leg problems that Point Flag had faced due to her size.
-The experiment was a failure; even when young, Gold Ship was big enough to stand out amongst the other horses his age.
+The experiment was a failure; while Gold Ship inherited his sire's hardy constitution, he also inherited his dam's size; even when young, Gold Ship was big enough to stand out amongst the other horses his age.